-In November 2011, we launched the Last Mile Initiative, a five-year campaign to help 1 million poor people living in rural Latin America improve their lives.
-Across the region, the poorest people are concentrated in the rural areas and depend on subsistence agriculture to make a living.
-The Last Mile Initiative will go beyond microfinance to give these largely underserved communities access to financial services, viable opportunities to build and expand businesses, and critical information to help them enhance their livelihoods.
+In 2011, we launched the Last Mile Initiative (PDF), a five-year campaign designed to help 1 million poor people living in rural Latin America improve their lives.
+The program provides access to financial services, viable opportunities to build and expand businesses, and critical information to help the poor enhance their livelihoods.

 Across the region, we are providing much-needed funding to cooperatives through the Fairtrade Access Fund.
 The fund is sponsored by Grameen Foundation, Fairtrade International and Incofin Investment Management.
 It is managed by Incofin Investment Management.